 Specific Instructions for Filing Form 5558

-An employer should place his name and address in the form's heading, if the filer is a single employer asking for an extension for time on the following forms:
+Employers should place their name and address in the form's heading if the filer is a single employer asking for an extension on the following forms:

 - Form 5500